Canon M50 vs YI M1

 It is notable that the M50 has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II, while the M1 does not have a direct successor.
+Both the M50 and the M1 have been discontinued, but can regularly be found used on ebay.
+The M50 was replaced by the Canon M50 Mark II, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.